apptio/d42cli/README.md

 ## Configuration

-Configuration is in the form of a yaml file in the users homedir:
+Configuration is in the form of a yaml file in the users homedir - ".d42cli.yaml"
-.d42cli.yaml

-Contents should be:
+The contents of the users config file should be as follows:
 ```
 {
     "Username": "USERNAME",